Ticket types for Endpoint Detection and Response (EDR)

 Defense Evasion

-Defense Evasion refers to techniques and strategies that attackers use to avoid detection and bypass security mechanisms.
-Coro EDR detects and creates tickets for the following Defense Evasion rules:
+Attackers use defense evasion techniques to avoid detection and bypass security mechanisms.
+Coro detects these attempts and creates tickets for the following defense evasion rules:

 Malicious UAC Bypass

-Coro EDR detected User Account Control (UAC) bypass.
-UAC bypass techniques are indicative of an attacker attempting to gain elevated system privileges.
-Tickets remain in an open state for Admin user review and close automatically after a period of 48 hours.
+Coro detects User Account Control (UAC) bypasses on devices.
+Attackers use UAC bypass techniques to gain elevated system privileges.
+Coro keeps the tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |